 “When someone says your dream is impossible, tell them ‘Yes, it’s impossible for me to stop believing in it.’” ~ Rina Raj

-Rina is my awesome 15 year old daughter.
+Rina is my awesome 16 year old.
 She has dreams, goals, aspirations, and an inner drive to help teenagers – even parents – with better communication around the world.

 Rina has many special gifts.
 Amongst these, she’s a phenomenal communicator and an excellent writer.
 She’s also a thought-provoking individual with a beautiful spirit, a young woman who’s conscious and interested in learning about the mysteries of life.
 She loves expressing herself through writing, music and acting.